daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 ---
 layout: post
-title:  "'Speaking as a...': Our Twitter Identities and Behavior"
+title:  "'Speaking as a...': An Inquiry into Twitter Identities and Mansplaining"
 date:   2019-03-29 11:15:02 -0700
 categories: Post
 tags: R
 ---

-Speaking as an employed, white, married, educated, male, millenial, trash archer, washed point guard, pseudo-anarco-communist, wannabe lifter, gamer, and #rstats enthusiast, *Python is trash.*[^1]
+Speaking as an employed, white, hetero, cis-gendered, married, educated, male, millenial, trash archer, washed point guard, pseudo-anarco-communist, wannabe lifter, and #rstats enthusiast, *Python is trash.*[^1]

 [^1]: Joking.